Meet the ghosts of Calaveras…

 Other spooky places in Calaveras…

 Historic Avery Hotel – Built in 1853, the Historic Avery Hotel was a place where, up until a few years ago when it closed its doors to the public, you could belly up to the bar and hear old-timers share haunted tales of the Captain, Miss Hazel Fischer and other ghostly guests that would frequent the hotel.
-(No longer in operation)
+(Now a privately owned venue that can be rented for parties and events.)

-Claussen’s Corner – Today, Claussen’s Corner is a local watering hole in historic Angels Camp, but in the early 1850’s it served as the Central Park Hotel and included a brothel upstairs.
+Gold Digger’s Saloon – Today, Gold Digger’s Saloon is a local watering hole in historic Angels Camp, but in the early 1850’s it served as the Central Park Hotel and included a brothel upstairs.
 It’s hard to say whether it’s a bartender who has whipped up a good story for its customers, or if there truly have been encounters, but upstairs where the brothel was located is rumored to be haunted.
-And according to Randy Claussen, who currently owns the historic property with his wife Betty, “The upstairs is dirty and spooky.”
+And according to the previous owner, Randy Claussen, who owned the historic property with his wife Betty, “The upstairs is dirty and spooky.”
 (1208 S. Main St., Angels Camp, CA)

 Moaning Cavern – While it’s more of a legend than a ghost story, Miwok Native Americans who knew of Moaning Cavern used to tell their children that a rock monster name Yayali who lived in the cave was responsible for the mournful moaning sound (made by the cave) that could be heard across the undulating landscape.
 If the little ones went too close to the entrance, the monster would capture and devour them.
 This tall tale was intended to protect their children from falling to their death deep within the cavern.
 However, when the cave was later discovered by European settlers, the remains of approximately 100 early people were found at the bottom of the cavern.
 So maybe Moaning Cavern is haunted, after all? (caverntours.com/MoCavRt.htm)

 What do you think about the ghosts of Calaveras?
 Skeptical?
 Guess you’ll have to schedule a trip to find out for yourself.
 Or maybe you’ve had your own paranormal experience in Calaveras County.
-Tell us your story below…Click an icon to share this page.
+Tell us your story below.